Offering unrivalled innovation, quality and engineering textile solutions, enhanced with outstanding service.

 Jason joined AmSafe Bridport in 2012 from Knorr-Bremse Rail Systems (UK).
 Over the previous 15 years, he was responsible for rail braking and platform screen door systems, directing engineering and projects and all UK aftermarket and OE sales.
 Jason began his journey with Amsafe Bridport first as Engineering Director and then Global Operations Director for AmSafe Bridport before becoming President in 2017.
 He has a mechanical engineering degree from Brunel University, is a chartered Engineer and a Fellow of the Institute of Mechanical Engineers.

-Joe joined AmSafe Bridport from Heath Tecna UK in 2008 where he had held the position of Head of Sales & Marketing EMEA for the previous 3 Years.
-Joe has over 25 years of experience, working with OEM’s and the Aftermarket, primarily within the commercial aerospace sector.
-Whilst at AmSafe Bridport, Joe held the position of Business Unit Manager for Cargo where he led a multi-disciplined team through the entire product life cycle from strategy formulation to in-service support was previously Sales & Marketing Director before holding his current role as Director of Operations.
+Joe joined AmSafe Bridport from Heath Tecna UK (now Saffran Seats GB) in 2008 where he had held the position of Head of Sales and Marketing EMEA.
+Joe has over 25 years of experience, working with OEM’s and the Aftermarket, primarily within the commercial and defence aerospace sectors.
+While at AmSafe Bridport, Joe focused on a variety of sales roles before becoming Business Unit Manager for Cargo.
+Following a period as the Sales & Marketing Director, Joe became Director of Operations where he was responsible for AmSafe Bridport’s three global manufacturing sites.
+He has recently moved back into sales and marketing to lead this function once again.

 Lee joined AmSafe Bridport in 2013 as Finance Manager – Planning and Analysis.
 A qualified accountant (ACMA) he began his career with Kerry Foods (manufacturing), as a Finance Graduate, where he spent 10 years and held various Finance positions including Assistant Controller and Project Accountant.
 Lee had a degree in Accounting and Finance and was promoted to Divisional Controller for Amsafe Bridport in February 2016.